Israel-Gaza crisis: China fears instability in Middle East | DW | 19.05.2021

 "Due to the Israeli government's active campaign in Chinese media and universities, at least part of the Chinese population is now on Israel's side," he told DW.

 At a recent press briefing at the Chinese Foreign Ministry, an Al-Jazeera journalist asked why Beijing had not unequivocally condemned Israel's military action in Gaza.
-The ministry's spokesperson Zhao Lijian replied, "very few people think China does not clearly criticize Israel."
+Ministry spokesperson Zhao Lijian replied, "Very few people think China does not clearly criticize Israel."

 China condemns violence against civilians, he said, adding: "Israel, in particular, should restrain itself and stop using violence, intimidation and provocation."